University of FloridaSolutions for Your Life

 The education section is very important for both current college students and recent graduates with no experience because it provides them the opportunity to explain their potential skills for the job.
 Both current college students and recent graduates would be well advised to list the education section before experience, while seasoned veterans of the workforce might elect to list employment experience before education.

 The education section should be listed in chronological order, with the most recent diploma/degree listed before the name of the school attended.
-For example, in the sample resume, Bachelor of Science comes before University of Florida.
 It is also advisable to list the major and specialization.
-Consider including any coursework, as well as skills developed from that coursework, that might be relevant to the position for which the applicant is applying.
-As illustrated in the sample resume, the applicant listed four college courses and the skills developed from those courses that might have an impact on the applicant's ability to perform the position for which he is applying in the most effective manner.
+Consider including any specific coursework, as well as skills developed from that coursework, that might be relevant to the position for which the applicant is applying.

 There is much debate relating to the issue of including grade point averages (GPA) in the education section of a resume.
-It is the authors' belief that the GPA should be included if it is higher than 3.0.
+It is the authors' belief that the GPA should always be included if it is higher than 3.0.
 Because there are different GPAs that can be used in the resume (e.g., overall GPA, upper division GPA, major GPA, specialization GPA, etc.), the applicant should include the highest GPA.
-Not listing a GPA in the resume might be interpreted that the applicant has something to hide.
+However, not listing a GPA in the resume might be interpreted as if the applicant has something to hide.

 If the applicant is a college student or recent graduate, there is no need to include high school education information.
 High school graduates should follow the same rules for completing the education section as college students.